 At your initial visit, Dr. Lim will determine if Invisalign is right for you.
 Because some dental implants, bridges, or crowns restrict movement, we need to examine your mouth to determine how you may respond to aligners.

 Aligners move teeth with a controlled, predetermined movement.
-Unlike traditional braces, the aligners not only control the amount of movement each time they are switched, but also the timing of the movement.
+Unlike traditional braces, the aligners not only control the amount of movement each time they are switched but also the timing of the movement.
 This means that only certain teeth are moving while others are stationary.

 Patients typically visit our dentist every six to eight weeks to ensure the treatment is progressing as mapped out and to receive their next few sets of aligners.
-Dr. Lim will decide based on your treatment if more or less visits are necessary as you progress; most adults can complete their treatment in approximately one year.
+Dr. Lim will decide based on your treatment if more or fewer visits are necessary as you progress; most adults can complete their treatment in approximately one year.

 Some people may experience minor discomfort for several days at the beginning of each new aligner’s use.
 This sensation, usually described as pressure, is a sign that the aligners are working properly.
 Discomfort typically stops after several days following the placement of a new aligner.